azandrew-sidoine/programmingdocs/c/cppessentialtraining.md

 --- Auto type

-Begining with C++ for defining variable that get it type from a r_value of the right side expression.
-It's like := in go.
+Begining with C++ for defining variable that get it type from a r_value of the right side expression. `It's like := in go`.

 ```cpp
 #include <cstdio>